polterguy/polterguy.github.io/tutorials/sql-web-api/index.md

-# Create your Web APIs with SQL
+# Create a Web API with SQL

 This tutorial walks you through Magic's SQL generator.
 This part of Magic allows you to automatically wrap your SQL into an HTTP endpoint, without having to do anything except provide Magic with SQL.